-- 2.7.2.1 Staff shall prepare an agenda for every regular, and if requested, for every special Council meeting. - 2.7.2.2 Agendas and informational material for regular meetings shall be distributed to the Council at least four days prior to the meeting. - 2.7.2.3 The City Manager or Mayor may change the agenda at any time prior to the start of the Council meeting, and the presiding officer may change the agenda after the start of the meeting.
-A request to add an item to the Council agenda may be presented at the Council meeting but shall require a majority concurrence of the members present to be so added. - 2.7.2.4 The Mayor or a Counselor who wishes to have a city related item placed on the written council agenda will advise the City Manager at least one week prior to the meeting.
+- 2.7.2.1 Staff shall prepare an agenda for every regular, and if requested, for every special Council meeting. - 2.7.2.2 Agendas and informational material for regular meetings shall be distributed to the Council at least four days prior to the meeting. - 2.7.2.3 The City Manager or Mayor may change the agenda at any time prior to the start of the Council meeting, and the Presiding Officer may change the agenda after the start of the meeting.
+A request to add an item to the Council agenda may be presented at the Council meeting but shall require a majority concurrence of the members present to be so added. - 2.7.2.4 The Mayor, or a Counselor, who wishes to have a city related item placed on the written council agenda will advise the City Manager at least one week prior to the meeting.
 The City Manager shall determine where the item is placed on the agenda as an action item or as a discussion item.
 Requests for a non-city related agenda item (including matters under the jurisdiction of the County, State, or Federal Government) will require approval from the Council as a whole before being placed on a future agenda. - 2.7.2.5 A Council member who wishes to have staff undertake major research or drafting to prepare an action item shall raise the issue at a Council meeting, and the City Manager will take direction from the Council as a whole.
 The Council should consider requests from individual Council members in light of Council goals and priorities and staff workload and availability.
 Direction to proceed with an item does not commit the Council or any individual Council member to supporting an action when it comes before Council for a final decision. - 2.7.2.6 New business brought before the Council in a meeting may be referred to the City Manager for a report at a future Council meeting. - 2.7.2.7 Placing a matter for reconsideration on an agenda will require a motion to reconsider an action of the City Council and must be made by a member who voted with the prevailing side.
 It can be seconded by any member.
-No question shall be twice reconsidered except by unanimous vote of the City Council except that action relating to any contract may be reconsidered at any time before the final execution thereof.
+No question shall be twice reconsidered except by unanimous vote of the City Council except that action relating to any contract may be reconsidered at any time before the final execution thereof. - 2.7.3 Presentations.
+Presentations at a City Council meeting is a formal way for individuals or groups to address the council on a specific topic or issue.
+These presentations are typically allotted a specific amount of time during a council meeting.

-- 2.7.3 Special Orders of Business.
-Agenda items that are of special importance to the Council may be treated as Special Orders of Business.
-Special Orders of Business agenda items take precedence over all other items except the Flag Salute, Public Comments, and the Consent Calendar. - 2.7.4 Consent Calendar.
+- 2.7.4 Consent Calendar.
 The approval of minutes, and other routine agenda items may be placed on the Consent Calendar.
-Discussion of the Consent Calendar shall be limited to five minutes.
-Any item may be removed from the Calendar and placed in its otherwise appropriate position in the order of business at the request of the Presiding Officer or of any two members of the Council.
+Discussion of the Consent Calendar shall be limited to five (5) minutes.
+Any item may be removed from the Calendar and placed in its otherwise appropriate position in the order of business at the request of the Presiding Officer or of any two members of the Council. - 2.7.5 Action Items.
+The Action Items is a pivotal segment dedicated to public hearings, decisions, appointments, acknowledgments, and tasks that require specific actions or resolutions.
+Within this section, order of prioritization is given to items involving specific guests, such as committee, board, or commission appointments.